N9 (South Africa)

-The N9 is a national route in South Africa that connects George with the N1 at Colesberg, via Graaff-Reinet and Middelburg.
+The N9 is a national route in South Africa that connects the N2 at George with the N1 at Colesberg via Graaff-Reinet and Middelburg.

 Route

 Western Cape

 The N9 begins just south-east of George in the Western Cape at an intersection with the N2.
 It runs concurrently with the N12 through the center of George and then north over the Outeniqua Pass.
 At the top of the pass, at the intersection with the R62, the N9 and N12 split, with the N12 being cosigned with the R62 northwards towards Oudtshoorn while the N9 turns east, cosigned with the R62, to run along the northern side of the Outeniqua Mountains and over Potjiesberg Pass.

 After 71 kilometres, the N9 and the R62 split, with the R62 becoming its own road eastwards while the N9 turns northwards and enters the town of Uniondale, before becoming the Buyspoort Pass and proceeding onwards to Willowmore in the Eastern Cape.